FirebaseExtended/firebase-queue/README.md

 #### `resolve()`

 A callback function for reporting that the current task has been completed and the worker is ready to process another task.
-If the current job specification has a `finished_state`, any plain JavaScript object passed into the `resolve()` function will be written to the `tasks` location and will be available to the next job if the jobs are chained.
+If the current task specification has a `finished_state`, any plain JavaScript object passed into the `resolve()` function will be written to the `tasks` location and will be available to the next task if the tasks are chained.
+When a task is resolved, the `_progress` field is updated to 100.

 #### `reject()`